-Alcoholism: People who are alcoholics are generally also thiamine deficient.
+Alcohol use disorder: People with this condition are generally also thiamine deficient.
 Taking horsetail might make thiamine deficiency worse.

-Low potassium levels (hypokalemia): Horsetail might flush potassium out of the body, possibly leading to potassium levels that are too low.
+Low potassium levels (hypokalemia): Horsetail might lower potassium levels in the blood.
 Until more is known, use horsetail with caution if you are at risk for potassium deficiency.

-Low thiamine levels (thiamine deficiency): There is a concern that horsetail could make thiamine deficiency worse.
+Low thiamine levels (thiamine deficiency): Taking horsetail might make thiamine deficiency worse.